Chondroitin: benefits, dosage, contraindications

 Warfarin: moderate interaction

-Taking chondroitin in combination with glucosamine may increase the anticoagulant effects of warfarin (Coumadin) and increase the risk of bruising and bleeding.
+Taking chondroitin in combination with glucosamine may increase the anticoagulant effects of warfarin (Coumadin) and raise the risk of bruising and bleeding.

 Precautions

-Reliable information is insufficient to provide advice on safety during pregnancy.
+Reliable information available is insufficient to provide guidance on safety during pregnancy.

-Avoid use due to a lack of reliable and sufficient information.
+Avoid use due to lack of reliable and sufficient information.

 Asthma: use with caution

-There is a concern that chondroitin may exacerbate asthma.
-Asthmatic patients tend to have higher levels of anti-chondroitin antibodies in their airways compared to non-asthmatics.
+There is concern that chondroitin may exacerbate asthma.
+Asthmatic patients tend to have higher concentrations of anti-chondroitin antibodies in the airways compared with non-asthmatic individuals.